ChatGPT Project Context Bleeds From Old Chats: 6 Causes + Fix

 Shortest fix path

-Step 1: Prune Memory of entries unrelated to current Project
+Step 2: Prune saved memories of entries unrelated to the current Project

 → Walk through every entry → Delete: